PetrGlad/hessianpy/hessianpy/hessian/readme.txt

 I wrote this implementation because pythonic implementation that is published at the caucho.com site (see http://www.caucho.com/hessian/) does not work and seems to be abandoned.
+On the other hand the protocol is rather straightforward and can be implemented with reasonable effort.